Learn how Vidownloader downloads videos from supported public websites and embedded players, plus details about cookies, privacy, and troubleshooting.

 Whether downloading a specific piece of content is legal depends on your local copyright law and the source site's terms of service.
 Most jurisdictions allow downloading content you have rights to (your own uploads, Creative Commons material, personal-use copies) but not redistributing copyrighted material.
 You're responsible for using the tool within the law that applies to you.

 Still have questions?
-See the How it works guide for a full walkthrough, or try a download with a URL from one of the supported platforms.
+See the How it works guide for a full walkthrough, or try a download with a URL from one of the supported public websites.